nephio-project/docs/content/en/_index.md

 {{% blocks/section type="row" %}}

-{{% blocks/feature icon="fas fa-rocket" title="R3" %}}
+{{% blocks/feature icon="fas fa-rocket" title="R5" %}}
-Welcome to the Release 3 of Nephio.
-This release is under ongoing development together with its documentation.
-It is possible to experience some incompleteness ;)
+Welcome to Release 5 of Nephio.
+Our documentation is being continually improved upon.
+So, if you do find and issue or bug, please do not hesitate to inform us [here](https://github.com/nephio-project/nephio/issues/new/choose), or even better, get involved and contribute to the [Nephio docs](https://github.com/nephio-project/docs) project.
 {{% /blocks/feature %}}

 {{% blocks/feature icon="fab fa-wikipedia-w" title="Wiki" %}}